Department of Teaching and Learning

 Richland, WA 99354-1671

 Lindsay Lightner coordinates the Alternative Route teacher certification program at WSU Tri-Cities.
 She helps school districts to alleviate teacher shortages in hard-to-staff subjects such as special education and bilingual education by helping their paraprofessionals to become certified teachers.
-As part of this mission, Lindsay advises paraprofessionals who are prospective education students regarding program entry and helps recruit students from area school districts.
-She supports alternative route teacher candidates throughout their time as WSU education students, acts as liaison between students and the College of Education’s certification office, and aids in program development and administration.
+As part of this mission, Lindsay advises paraprofessionals who are prospective education students, supports alternative route teacher candidates throughout their time at WSU, and acts as liaison between students, the university, and school districts.
+She also coordinates the NSF-funded grant project Socio-Environmental Science Investigations (SESI) at WSU Tri-Cities.

 Lindsay is also a PhD candidate at WSU in Mathematics and Science Education, specializing in understanding how preservice teachers integrate their work, field, and university experiences as they become science teachers.
 She holds a BA in geology from Carleton College and an MA from the Writing Seminars at the Johns Hopkins University.
 She has worked as a middle school science teacher in New York City, an English instructor and advisor at Pennsylvania State University, and a lecturer and student teacher supervisor at Canterbury Christ Church University for London, England’s Teach First program.